Omarnbl/InfDE_Project/README.md

 - Real-time AI inference with interactive overlay display
 - Brush-based editing tools for manual refinement
 - Automated clinical reporting with quantitative metrics

-### Inter-Component Communication
-The system operates as a cohesive pipeline where each component feeds into the next:
-1. Preprocessed real data trains the initial GAN models
-2. The mathematical simulator generates diverse synthetic masks
-3. Trained GANs convert synthetic masks into realistic images
-4. Combined real and synthetic data trains robust segmentation models
-5. The web platform deploys trained models for clinical use

-This integrated approach ensures that improvements in any component benefit the entire system, creating a robust solution for clinical cardiac MRI analysis.

 ## Repository Structure